I live in Staffordshire, England, where I enjoy the pastimes of real ale, photography, camping and good days out.

 The location is easily accessible by road, though near to the tower the roads steepen considerably and when there is lying snow then access by motor vehicle may be impossible.

-Opening hours are listed below and Car Parking is free but with limited spaces, The site of the folly is managed and maintained by The National Trust.
+Opening hours are listed in the photo above and car parking is free but with limited spaces, The site of the folly is managed and maintained by The National Trust.

 There are no public conveniences or other public facilities at this site.